jdieramon/hIndex/tutorial.md

 from [Scoups](www.scopus.com) Database**.
 <br>

+### Corrections

+Improvements and corrections to this document can be submitted on its [GitHub](https://github.com/jdieramon/hIndex/blob/master/tutorial.Rmd) in its [repository](https://github.com/jdieramon/hIndex).

 ### Data set
 1. Get the list of documents written by a given author and click on *View citation overview*.
 ![](figures/fig1.png)